 • Milk: Any milk works.
 I used dairy-free unsweetened almond milk.

-• Maple syrup: Any liquid sweetener like honey, brown rice syrup, agave etc. is OK to use to make these healthy chocolate chips muffins.
+• Maple syrup: Use liquid sweetener like honey, brown rice syrup, agave etc. is OK to use.

 • Flour: Any whole grain flour like whole wheat flour, spelt flour, white whole wheat flour or whole wheat pastry flour.
 Please see FAQs for other flours.

-• Oil: Any mild tasting oil like light olive oil, grapeseed oil or melted coconut oil.
-I tend to stay away from vegetable oil, but if it is all you have on hand, it would work.
+• Oil: The best choice is mild tasting oil like avocado oil, light olive oil, grapeseed oil or melted coconut oil.

-• Chocolate chips: I prefer mini chocolate chip muffins because you get more in every bite and they look super cute.
-But regular or dark chocolate chips work too.
+• Chocolate chips: I prefer mini chocolate chips because you get more in every bite and they look super cute.
+But semi sweet or dark chocolate chips work too.

 How to Make Healthy Chocolate Chip Muffins

-In a large bowl, combine wet ingredients by whisking the egg first and then adding yogurt, oil, maple syrup, milk, vanilla, baking powder and baking soda.
+1. Whisk wet ingredients: In a large bowl, whisk the egg.
+Then add the yogurt, oil, maple syrup, milk, vanilla, baking powder and baking soda.

-Bake muffins in 425 degrees F preheated oven for 7 minutes.
-A higher baking temperature in the beginning will take care of high muffin tops.
+3. Bake at 425 F for 7 minutes: A higher baking temperature in the beginning will take care of high muffin tops.

-Reduce heat to 375 degrees F and bake for another 10-11 minutes or until a toothpick inserted in the centre comes out clean.
-No need to remove chocolate chip muffins from the oven to wait for the temperature to come down.
-This lower temperature will continue baking muffins inside.
+4. Reduce heat to 375 F and bake for another 10-11 minutes: Or until a toothpick inserted in the centre comes out clean.
+No need to remove muffins from the oven to wait for the temperature to come down.
+Then remove muffins and let them cool on a wire rack for about 5 minutes.

 Healthy chocolate chip muffins on a cooling rack.